kolesa-team/ms-phpr/README.md

 **Statistics**

-Very small amount of statistics may be accessed by url `/_status`
+Very small amount of statistics is accessible by url `/_status`

+Current running version may is accessible by url `/_version`